 Charging The Charger

 When it comes to making sure there’s juice in the charger in case you need it on the road, you have a few options.
-The first choice you have is the wall plug, which comes with the charger (the model that I received contained a US style plug, so you may need to have an adaptor handy if you want to use it for charging).
+The first choice you have is the wall plug, which comes with the charger (the model that I received contained a US-style plug, so you may need to have an adapter handy if you want to use it for charging).
 You will notice that there’s a USB port at the bottom of the plug, which allows you to plug in the supplied USB cable, hook it up the charger and get the battery ready for the road!

 Of course, with the supplied USB cable, you can also use a nearby computer to make sure that the battery is topped up, so don’t worry if you haven’t got a spare wall plug!
 It goes without saying that the third option would allow you to charge the solar charger via its solar panel.
 As long as you have the sun, you’ll have power!

-I’ve tried one or two solar chargers in the past, including the popular Freeloader Solar Charger for mobile phones, iPods and other MP3 players, so I was interested to see how long it would take the Monaco to fully charge.
+I’ve tried one or two solar chargers in the past, including the popular Freeloader Solar Charger for mobile phones, iPods and other MP3 players, so I was interested to see how long it would take the Monaco solar charger to fully charge.

 It took the device a little over 6 hours to go from flat to fully charged when powering via USB, which is ok if you can just leave it to charge overnight and then take it with you in the day.
 When testing out its solar charging abilities, the Monaco took considerably longer than the 6 hours it takes to charge via USB, but this is unsurprising considering that I’m in England, and the sun is a rare commodity around these parts!
 All in all, it took approximately 9 and a half hours to charge in the sun, although if you’re in a sunnier location, you may be able to get that time down to the advertised 8 hours.